About

 Expanding Opportunities for Education

-Philanthropist Robert F. Smith has been fully committed to his Giving Pledge commitment, using his wealth to expand educational opportunities to those who need it most.
-Like the Southern Communities Initiative (SCI), Smith believes that education can offer the tools and infrastructure to help uplift individuals and entire communities.
-For example, he has personally donated millions to fund scholarships at his alma maters, Cornell University and Columbia University.
-Smith, Vista and PowerSchool also partnered together to donate $1.2 million to DonorsChoose, which funds teacher wish lists in the communities serviced by the Southern Communities Initiative.
+As an avid philanthropist, Smith has been fully committed to his Giving Pledge commitment, using his wealth to expand educational opportunities to those who need it most.
+Like SCI, Smith believes that education can offer the tools and infrastructure to help uplift individuals and entire communities.
+For example, he has personally donated $70 million to fund scholarships at his alma maters, Cornell University and Columbia University.
+Smith, Vista and PowerSchool also partnered together to donate over $1 million to DonorsChoose, an organization, which funds teacher wish lists, to support classrooms in the communities serviced by SCI.

-In 2019, Smith made one of his most notable contributions to further the education of Black Americans in the Southern communities.
-When making his commencement speech at Morehouse College in Atlanta, Georgia, Smith committed to paying off the student loan debt of the entire graduating class — a gift that totaled over $34 million.
+In 2019, Smith made one of his most notable contributions to further the education of Black Americans.
+When making his commencement speech at Morehouse College in Atlanta, GA, Smith committed to paying off the student loan debt of the entire graduating class — a gift that totaled over $34 million.
 He later paid off any debt held by their guardians.
-This generous act inspired the creation of Student Freedom Initiative.

 Robert F. Smith gives the commencement address at Morehouse College in 2019.